1-8192/MyLogger/README.md

 3. **Singleton Pattern**: The Singleton pattern is used in the `LoggingSimulation` class to ensure that there is only one instance of the logging simulation.
 This pattern is chosen because it ensures that the logging simulation, which manages the `Logger` chain and runs the logging examples, is only instantiated once.
 This avoids potential issues with multiple instances of the logging simulation running concurrently.

+4. **Flyweight Pattern**:

-4. **Decorator Pattern**: The Decorator pattern is used to add additional functionality to a `Logger` dynamically.
+5. **Decorator Pattern**: The Decorator pattern is used to add additional functionality to a `Logger` dynamically.
 In the case of the `SeverityFilterLogger`, this pattern is used to add severity filtering functionality to an existing `Logger`.
 This pattern is chosen because it allows for the addition of new functionality without modifying the existing `Logger` classes, promoting code reusability and maintainability.

-5. **Observer Pattern**: The Observer pattern is used to allow `Logger` objects to notify observers when a log message is received.
+6. **Observer Pattern**: The Observer pattern is used to allow `Logger` objects to notify observers when a log message is received.
 This pattern is chosen because it provides a flexible way to handle alerts.
 By allowing `Logger` objects to have observers, different types of alert handlers, such as `EmailAlertObserver` and `AlertingMonitorObserver`, can be added or removed as needed.
 This makes the system highly adaptable to changing requirements and allows log activity to be published to external systems, which is a common requirement in enterprise applications.